-Irdabama (520–470 B.C.E.) was a highly Successful Historical Business Woman.
+Irdabama was a highly successful Persian businesswoman who lived during the reign of Emperor Xerxes the Great (518–465 B.C.E.).
 She was a major formidable landowner and controlled a huge workforce.
-She ran her own wine and grain business at the time of Xerxes the Great.
+She ran her own wine and grain businesses.
 The fortification tablets at Persepolis contain information about her wealth, workshops and hundreds of workers of both sexes.
 She had her own seal which meant great prestige and power.
+She was of the noble class, but possessed far more political and economic power than most members of the nobility.
 Irdabama proved that possession of enormous property, wealth and good social standing was not limited to Royal women and that everything was possible with hard work and determination.
 Her non-Royal ranks with considerable estate, influence and autonomy.
 She is also well mentioned in international history books.
-Irdabama was just one of the many successful and powerful business women in the ancient Persian World.
-Most of them had the power to use their own seals and letterheads indicating not only their autonomy and independence, but the existence of an equal social system which accepted the authority and independence of women.
+Irdabama was just one of the many successful and powerful businesswomen in the ancient Persian World.
+Most of them had the power to use their own seals and letterheads indicating not only their autonomy, but also the existence of an equal social system which accepted the authority and independence of women.

 Worth to mention is that over a half millennium after Irdabama, in Europe, Roman women were not allowed to own their very own business and land.
 They were not allowed even to make suggestions.
 Also, women belonging to wealthy families didn’t work.
 Work was reserved thus for slaves and for the lower classes according to Roman and Greek historians.
 In the ancient Greece, women were considered to be inferior species.
-And the situation became worse each century as Abrahamic religions (Judaism, Christianity, and Islam) became widespread.
+The rights of women decreased immensely with the spread of Greco-Roman culture and laws, as well as the spread of Abrahamic religions such as: (Judaism, Christianity, and especially Islam).

 Historical Artifact - Golden Achaemenid Rhyton from 5th century B.C.E. in national museum of Iran